 The tour starts with an interesting narration of the history of chocolate and information on the founders of the famous chocolates.
 The tour walked us through the ingredients and manufacturing of chocolates.
 And ends with the most awaited free unlimited chocolate tasting which we enjoyed the most especially Chhavi.

-Gruyeres Chocolate Train
+Ride the Gruyeres Chocolate Train